Cravid/md5/README.md

-# md5
+# md5x
-An md5 wrapper for linux
+Cross plattform wrapper for creating a md5 hash